kiplish/hello-world/README.md

 # hello-world
 learning
-This is just earning to work with github
+This is just learning to work with github